 🌐 Convergence Trend: In a recent survey, 74% of property managers preferred lock solutions that could sync with tenant apps and building automation systems.

-LEROND’s advantage: As an ecosystem-aware provider, we offer locks that adapt—not isolate—within larger smart environments.
+LEROND’s advantage: As an ecosystem-aware provider, we offer locks that adapt—not isolate—within larger smart environments for smart door locks.

 With the growing connectivity of smart locks, data privacy and regional compliance (e.g., GDPR, local cloud requirements) are now key considerations.